 Exhibits

-- Coming in 2024: untitled exhibit on women who worked at the Cincinnati Observatory, The Cincinnati Observatory Center
+- Coming in 2024: Andres is working on an untitled exhibit about the women who worked at the Cincinnati Observatory, The Cincinnati Observatory Center

 Mentions